usmanmughal11/i2c-library/README.md

 ## Shoemakers 🥾

-Shoemakers, or "Shoelace developers," can use this documentation to learn how to build Shoelace from source.
+Shoemakers, or "i2c-Library developers," can use this documentation to learn how to build i2c-Library from source.
 You will need Node >= 14.17 to build and run the project locally.

-**You don't need to do any of this to use Shoelace!** This page is for people who want to contribute to the project, tinker with the source, or create a custom build of Shoelace.
+**You don't need to do any of this to use i2c-Library!** This page is for people who want to contribute to the project, tinker with the source, or create a custom build of i2c-Library.

 If that's not what you're trying to do, the [documentation website](https://shoelace.style) is where you want to be.

-### What are you using to build Shoelace?
+### What are you using to build i2c-Library?

 Components are built with [LitElement](https://lit-element.polymer-project.org/), a custom elements base class that provides an intuitive API and reactive data binding.
 The build is a custom script with bundling powered by [esbuild](https://esbuild.github.io/).